DraganJankovic997/SZR-Ugao/README.md

 # SZR-Ugao MEAN stack application (MongoDB, Express, Angular, Node).
+I did this project alone, a long time ago, so code quality is not that great.
 ### After an user logs in, he can:
 * Add new products
 * View, edit and delete old products